weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 #### Note

-For more information, please see the [official documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/embeddings/get-text-embeddings).
+For more information, See the [official documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/embeddings/get-text-embeddings).

 ### API rate limits